themistocleous/themistocleous.github.io/_posts/2017-06-12-phonetics.md

 human perception and cognition including the processing and accessing information.

-Specifically, in an article, which has been published in \emph{Speech Communication} (Themistocleous, 2017), I provide a classification model of two Modern Greek dialects, namely Athenian Greek and Cypriot Greek, using information from formant dynamics of $F1, F2, F3, F4$ and vowel duration.
+Specifically, in an article, which has been published in *Speech Communication* (Themistocleous, 2017), I provide a classification model of two Modern Greek dialects, namely Athenian Greek and Cypriot Greek, using information from formant dynamics of $F1, F2, F3, F4$ and vowel duration.
 The measurements were employed in classification experiments, using three